wheelcomplex/nbd-client/README.md

 * Only the fixed newstyle NBD handshake is supported.
 Support for older protocol versions is not planned.
 * TLS and other extensions are not currently supported.
-* Only the default (unnamed) export on the default port (10809) is used.
+* Only the default (unnamed) export is used.
-* Management of the device nodes is not yet handled by this utility.
+* Manual control (listing, naming, numbering, removal) of the device nodes is not yet provided by this tool.

 ## Usage Example